helix-foundation/currency/contracts/VDF/README.md

 Verifies and returns true if verified.

 ### Security Details
-x must be a 256-bit random uniformly-distributed number The modulus n must be a product of two 1024-bit safe primes.
+x must be a 256-bit random uniformly-distributed prime number for effectiveness.
+The modulus n must be a product of two 1024-bit safe primes.
 It is critical that nobody knows factorization of the modulus n.
 A regular RSA modulus is not a suitable choice of n for two reasons:
  - somebody may know factorization of n
  - the factors of n, p and q, are likely to have a property that p-1 or q-1 are products of primes shorter than ~100 bits (allowing low-order elements with probability higher than 2^-100).